Niranjan916/samsung-riscv/README.md

  ![image](https://github.com/user-attachments/assets/72ba2688-3da2-4e10-89e1-ffc8313c70e1)

- * For mine it is same but for you it should change
+ * For mine it is same but for you it should change.